-Abbreviated NQF Endorsement Special Considerations For Unique Considerations for Criteria Evaluating PRO-PMs that are Evaluating PRO-PMs relevant to other performance measures Importance to Measure and Evidence supports that the Patients/persons must be Report outcome is responsive to involved in identifying PROs for a.
-High impact intervention. performance measurement b.
-Opportunity for improvement Evidence exception for (person-centered; meaningful). c.
-Health outcome OR evidence- performance measures Evidence supports that the PRO based process or structure of focused soley on conducting is responsive to intervention care an assessment (e.g., (actionable). administering a PROM, lab test) Scientific Acceptability of Data collection instruments Specifications should include Measure Properties (tools) should be identified standard methods, modes, a.
-Reliability (e.g., specific PROM languages of administration; precise specifications instrument, scale, or single whether (and how) proxy reliability testing for item) responses are allowed; either data elements or • If multiple data sources (i.e., standard sampling procedures; performance measure PROMs, methods, modes, how missing data are handled; score languages) are used, then and calculation of response b.
-Validity comparability or rates to be reported with the specifications consistent equivalency of performance performance measure results. with evidence scores should be Reliability and validity should 2. validity testing for either demonstrated. be demonstrated for both the data elements or • data (PROM) and the PRO-PM performance measure performance measure score. score Response rates can affect 3. exclusions validity and should be 4. risk adjustment addressed in testing.
-5. identify differences in Differences in individuals' performance 6. comparability of PROM values related to PROM comparability of multiple data sources instruments or methods, multiple data sources modes, and languages of administration need to be analyzed and potentially man attaches included in risk adjustment.
-Feasibility The burdens of data The burden to respondents a.
-Data generated and used in collection, including those (people providing the PROM care delivery related to use of proprietary data) should be minimized
+Abbreviated NQF Endorsement Criteria Considerations for Evaluating PRO-PMs that are relevant to other performance measures Unique Considerations for Evaluating PRO-PMs Importance to Measure and Report a.
+High impact b.
+Opportunity for improvement c.
+Health outcome OR evidence-based process or structure of care Does evidence support that the outcome is responsive to intervention?
+When should the evidence exception be allowed for performance measures focused solely on conducting an assessment (e.g., administering a PROM, lab test)?
+Patients/persons must be involved in identifying PROs for performance measurement (person-centered; meaningful).
+Scientific Acceptability of Measure Properties a.
+Reliability Data collection instruments (tools) should be identified (e.g., specific PROM instrument, scale, or single Specifications should include standard methods, modes, languages of administration; whether (and how) proxy precise specifications reliability testing for either data elements or performance measure score item).
+If multiple data sources (i.e., PROMs, methods, modes, languages) are used, then comparability or equivalency of performance scores should be demonstrated. responses are allowed; standard sampling procedures; how missing data are handled; and calculation of response rates to be reported with the performance measure results.
+Reliability and validity should be b.
+Validity demonstrated. demonstrated for both the data (PROM) and the PRO-PM specifications consistent with evidence performance measure score.
+Response rates can affect validity validity testing for either data elements or performance measure score and should be addressed in testing.
+Differences in individuals' PROM values related to PROM 3. exclusions instruments or methods, modes, 4. risk adjustment and languages of administration identify differences in performance need to be analyzed and potentially included in risk 6. comparability of multiple data sources adjustment.